phorton1/Arduino-libraries-FluidNC_UI/readme.md

 The **app button** provides access to the various functionality in the program.

-The **title text** provides the user with context about their location in the program and the state of the Grbl gcode machine.
+The **title text** provides the user with context about their location in the program and the state of the FluidNC gcode machine.

 The **status bar** gives the *machine* and *work* **coordinates**, the *gCode machine* **state**, and the available, and least available, dynamic **memory** in kilobytes.